 When the day arrives, Alan can head into City General knowing his orthopedist has learned much about his injury already.
 But before he can see the doctor, Alan must traverse registration.
-Since he filled out most of the required documentation in MyChart, there's not much more for Alan to do than to check in and have a seat.
+Since he filled out most of the required documentation, there's not much more for Alan to do than to check in and have a seat.

 For staff, however, this is an opportunity to gather more information - or unstructured data - from Alan.
 Items like Alan's driver's license, insurance card or other medical records he might have brought with him, as well as the DVD with his Urgent Care X-rays.
-They capture all the information received on paper at the point of registration via Hyland Healthcare's Front Office Scanning solution or capture the data from Epic's Welcome Kiosk and store it in OnBase.
-It's then attached electronically to Alan's EpicCare chart and ready for review in Prelude through the Healthcare Web Viewer.
+They capture all the information received on paper at the point of registration via Hyland Healthcare's Front Office Scanning solution and store it in OnBase.
+It's then attached electronically to Alan's chart.

-- Front Office Scanning or Scan Acquisition Server - Healthcare Web Viewer
+Front Office Scanning or Scan Acquisition Server